speric/speric.github.com/_posts/2013-01-03-learning-interesting-array-manipulation.markdown

 layout: post
 title: Learning - Interesting Array Manipulation
 ---
-<p>I said in the post about my <a href="http://ericfarkas.com/posts/learning-plan-for-2013/">2013 learning plans</a> that I'd blog about whatever new things I learn, even if they're dead simple or things I should have known already.
+<p>I said in the post about my <a href="http://ericfarkas.com/posts/learning-plan-for-2013/">2013 learning plans</a> that I'd blog about whatever I learn, even if it's dead simple or something I should have known already.
 This is my first such post.</p>

-<p>The first chapters of <a href="http://pragprog.com/book/ruby3/programming-ruby-1-9">Programming Ruby</a> have reinforced a lot of my Ruby knowledge, but on page 46 I was introduced to a method of array manipulation I hadn't seen before.
-I'll use a modified version of the examples given in the book but offer a more thorough explanation.</p>

 <p>Let's start with this array:</p>